stefled/remaken/README.md

 ### Install IDE wizards
 For now, only QtCreator wizards are provided.
-To install the remaken and xpcf projects and classes wizards, use:
+To install the remaken, xpcf projects and classes wizards, use:
 - ```remaken init -w```
 - ```remaken init wizards```